RMS Republic: Career

 In January 1904, Republic was switched to White Star's Mediterranean service between Boston, Naples and Genoa in order to tap into the lucrative market for immigrants from Italy to the United States.
 From then on her route alternated between the Italian service during Autumn and Winter, and the Boston and Liverpool service during the Spring and Summer.

 Republic was involved in several minor collisions with other ships; in June 1904 she collided with the steamer Halifax at Boston, which forced the latter ship ashore.
 Three years later, in February 1907 she was involved with another collision with the Centro America in Naples harbour, causing some damage to both ships.

-Collision with SS Florida
+Collision with SS Florida and sinking

 In the early morning of 23 January 1909, while sailing from New York City to Gibraltar and Mediterranean ports with 742 passengers and crew and Captain Inman Sealby (1862–1942) in command, Republic entered a thick fog off the island of Nantucket, Massachusetts.
 Amongst the passengers were some illustrious people, such as James Ross Mellon, his wife Rachel Hughey Larimer Mellon, their daughter Sarah of the Mellon banking family and family maid, Mrs. Sophie Mansfield Curtis, wife of George Munson Curtis (treasurer of the International Silver Company), Mrs. Mary Harriman Severance, wife of Cordenio A. Severance, Professor John M. Coulter with wife and children, General Brayton Ives, St. Louis millionaire Samuel Cupples, historian Alice Morse Earle, and Mildred Montague, Countess Pasolini.